flowground/amazonaws-com-mediatailor-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### ListTagsForResource
-### Returns a list of the tags assigned to the specified playback configuration resource.
+> Returns a list of the tags assigned to the specified playback configuration resource.<br/>

 #### Input Parameters
 * `ResourceArn` - _required_